 This is our hub page for the different types of braces and options that we cover and your dentist/orthodontist should be able to offer.
 Start off with the links below to drill down to the information you're looking for.

-(FYI: After your treatment has been completed, you'll need to wear retainers.
-Here's an overview of the different kinds.)
+(FYI: Don't forget that after your orthodontic work has been completed you'll need to wear retainers.
+If you don't know much about them, here's an overview and pictures of the different kinds.)

 1) Alternatives to having conventional braces.